GardeningTool/NameMC4J/README.md

 Profile profile = new Profile(UUID.fromString("069a79f4-44e9-4726-a5be-fca90e38aaf5"))
 ```

-## Other methods within the Profile class
+## Obtaining friends from a profile

 The following will output basic information about a profile's friends
 ```java